pgrange/cloudMe/README.rst

-vmlaunch - run all the VMs of a group
+vmrun - run all the VMs of a group
 -------------------------------------